-The holder of the Actuarial function (the Chief Actuary), who reports directly to CCR's Chief Executive Officer, expresses an opinion on:
+The holder of the Actuarial function (the Chief Actuary) reports directly to CCR's Chief Executive Officer.
+The function's purpose is to express an opinion on:

-- · the portfolio underwritten by CCR;
+- the portfolio underwritten by CCR;

-- outward reinsurance;
+- · outward reinsurance;

 - technical reserves.

 The Actuarial function is held by the head of CCR's Budget Control & Financial Communications Department.